We may earn a fee if you click on the links below. Compensation does not determine ranking. Not all brands are included. Learn more.

 This arrangement allows homeowners to access the increased value resulting from their home's appreciation while sharing the risks and rewards of homeownership with an investor.
 Here's how it typically works:

-- Property appraisal: The company will professionally appraise your property to determine its market value and the amount of equity you have.
+• Property appraisal: The company will professionally appraise your property to determine its market value and how much equity you have.
 This appraisal is fundamental as it sets the baseline value of the shared equity.
 Each company will reduce that value by up to 20% as a risk adjustment if the home depreciates.

-- Ongoing responsibilities: During the agreement term, you'll continue to be responsible for mortgage payments (if applicable).
-Similar to a reverse mortgage, you’ll also need to stay current on property taxes, insurance and maintenance.
+• Ongoing responsibilities: During the agreement term, you'll continue to be responsible for mortgage payments (if applicable).
+Like a reverse mortgage, you must stay current on property taxes, insurance and maintenance.
 Your agreement might also specify conditions for how you must maintain the property.

-- Exit fees and sharing appreciation or depreciation: Upon settlement, there may be exit fees or other pricing.
+• Exit fees and sharing appreciation or depreciation: There may be exit fees or other pricing upon settlement.
 Additionally, if your home's value has changed, the investor will receive a share of the appreciation or bear a share of the depreciation, as agreed upon.

 The pros of home equity sharing